OrchardCMS/OrchardCore/src/docs/reference/core/Apis.GraphQL.Abstractions/README.md

 Done.

-### Using default Content Type query filters
+### Using default Content-Type query filters

 In the previous section, we demonstrated how to create filters for complex requirements, allowing you to create custom filtration methods.
-However, in case you just need to add a simple filter on Content Type queries, there is also a simpler solution.
+However, in case you need to add a simple filter on Content-Type queries, there is also a simpler solution.

 Use this approach if you:

-* want to add a new filter on Content Type queries,
+* want to add a new filter on Content-Type queries,
 * will have a database index with data for your filters,
 * you can use simple comparison (equals, contains, in...) against index values.
 For example, `AutoroutePartIndex.Path = filterValue`.